rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
     And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.

+By the time of Christ, all of the world was under the rule of Satan.
-While Israel was the Lord's portion, they too fell under the dark powers of Satan, as evidenced by Israel's exile after not heeding the Lord's warning of a curse.
+While Israel was originally the Lord's portion (the only people not under the dominion of demons), they too fell under the dark powers of Satan, as evidenced by Israel's exile and not heeding the Lord's warning of a curse.

 !!! quote "Deuteronomy 28:33-33"
     Thy sons and thy daughters shall be given unto another people, and thine eyes shall look, and fail with longing for them all the day long; and there shall be no might in thine hand.
     The fruit of thy land, and all thy labours, shall a nation which thou knowest not eat up; and thou shalt be only oppressed and crushed always

-The nations, Babylon, Rome, and any where the Israelites lived, were under the dominion of Satan and his dark powers and principalities.
+Babylon, Rome, and all of the nations where Israelites lived, all were under the dominion of Satan and his dark powers and principalities.
-However, in the fullness of time, Satan was defeated completely.
+However, in the fullness of time, during the life of Christ, Satan was defeated completely.

 !!! quote "Luke 10:18-19"
     And He said to them, “I saw Satan fall like lightning from heaven.
 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.

 Christ's victory over Satan is referenced by John the Theologian in the Book of Revelation.
-Satan was defeated in the heavens and on earth.
+Satan was defeated in the heavens, and defeated on the earth.

 !!! quote "Revelation 12:9"
     And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

-Note the symbolic theme connecting Satan with beasts (the great red dragon) and, as we'll see next, with worldly kings.
+Notice the symbolic themes connecting Satan with beasts (the great red dragon) and with worldly kings.
+The manifestation of Satan's forces include the primordial *beasts* which we'll turn to now.